 Precision routing across the organisation and across channels: speed dating the customer

 What are some of the key technological trends in the contact centre?
 You mentioned artificial intelligence earlier.

 Nicola Millard: The absolutely critical one is skills based routing – precision routing – across the organisation and across channels.
 That provides the speed dating function between complex customer problems and the people who can deal with them.

-Cloud enables you to increase the number of networked experts – particularly in times of great demand – because all you need is a browser and a network connection to contribute.
+Cloud computing enables you to increase the number of networked experts – particularly in times of great demand – because all you need is a browser and a network connection to contribute.
 It effectively untethers you from the big warehouse contact centre to a variety of other models – home based, hub based, field based, branch based, coffice based etc.

 Big data analytics gives you more clues about demand – rather than just counting contacts it enables people to understand WHY people are contacting (which is the important bit after all).